How To Wash Your Hair Without Getting Your Face Wet

 Makeup can survive a lot, especially if you’re using the right products.
 For example, waterproof products really do resist water.
 You could swim with them without disturbing your look, so why not shower?

 Another tip: use a setting spray after you’ve applied your makeup.
-A setting spray acts as a waterproofing layer so that you can secure the whole look and protect it from water.
+A setting spray acts as a waterproofing layer, helping secure the whole look and protect it from water.